zeux/meshoptimizer/README.md

 To use meshoptimizer functions, simply `#include` the header `meshoptimizer.h`; the library source is C++, but the header is C-compatible.

+When targeting `riscv64`, the CMake build explicitly defines `MESHOPTIMIZER_NO_SIMD` so that the library uses the existing portable scalar backend instead of inheriting host-only SSE/NEON/Wasm SIMD paths during generic cross-configuration.
+Source builds can use the same define manually when a conservative portable build is desired.

 ## Core pipeline

 When optimizing a mesh, to maximize rendering efficiency you should typically feed it through a set of optimizations (the order is important!):